theSaab/Easter-Egg/README.md

 ![home](./images/homePage.jpg)

 On the right side of the page users are able to search for specific posts.
-Users with an account will be able to create posts using the form, which allows for a post title, small description, and some tags for social media purposes, they can also upload a picture that will be presented in the post.
+Users with an account will be able to create posts using the form.

 ![login](./images/forms.jpg)